 Young Sociologist of the Year

-- The teachers of both the winning student and runner-up will also receive One4All vouchers
+The teachers of the winning students will be awarded:

-If your students are interested in societal structures, themes such as gender, class, migration, or development,
+If you are interested in societal structures, themes such as gender, class, migration, or development,

-or even if they just would like to have their essay read and assessed by a UCD academic, then this competition is for them.
+or even if you would just like to have their essay read and assessed by a sociology academic, then this competition is for you!

 Application Guidelines and Assessment Criteria

 - Students who wish to participate must submit the essay to their teacher

 - This essay can be a piece of work that has already been completed as part of your coursework for the Politics and Society programme or A Level Sociology curriculum.

 - The essay could also be a piece of work that will be relevant to the Leaving Cert citizenship project focusing on one of the following topics:

 • Topic 1 Power and decision-making in school